jianhuizhai/forking-workflow-exercise/traditional_coderefinery_mixed_fry.md

 1. put Yuba in salt hot water for 30 minutes;

-2. cook eggs in  pot;
+2. cook eggs with taco in  pot;

 3. get Yuba out and put it in pot which contains eggs;